-For Category B, Category C, and Category D products, were started a RCOI in May 2015.
+For Category B, Category C, and Category D products, Microchip started a RCOI in May 2016.
 Having previously identified and queried the printed circuit board manufacturers and the subcontract manufacturers' unique materials, we successfully expanded our inquiry of discrete component manufacturers for all Categories and manufacturers of peripheral equipment included in our Category D application development kits.

-• By the end of the reporting year, for Microchip's Category B, Category C, and Category D inquiries, we were able to successfully contact essentially 100% of valid first and second tier Category B, Category C, and Category D suppliers, up from 75% the previous reporting year.
-Overall, -we received CMRTs from 75% of the supply chain that met Microchip's acceptance criteria.
+By the end of the reporting year, for Microchip's Category B, Category C, and Category D inquiries, we were able to successfully contact essentially 100% of valid first and second tier Category B, Category C, and Category D suppliers.
+Overall, -we received CMRTs from 66% of the supply chain that met Microchip's acceptance criteria.

-Table 2 Category B, Category C, and Category D Products, Smelter Metrics - 299 Total Smelters
+Category B, Category C, and Category D Products, Smelter Metrics - 314 Total Smelters

-responsible minerals sourcing audits by CFSI CFSP, Smelters not actively participating in sourcing audits by CFSI CFSP, Smelters known to source from the Covered Countries or for which there is reason to believe may source from the Covered Countries
+Smelters recognized by the CFSI CFSP compliant with their responsible minerals sourcing protocols Smelters actively participating in sourcing audits by CFSI CFSP, TI-CMC, LBMA, or similar Smelters not actively participating in sourcing audits by CFSI CFSP, TI-CMC, LBMA, or similar Smelters known to source from the Covered Countries or for which there is reason to believe may source from the Covered Countries

-Tantalum 38 of 46 0 of 46 0 of 46 24 of 46
+Tantalum 44 of 47 0 of 47 20 of 47 5 of 47

-Tin 57 of 83 10 of 83 16 of 83 3 of 83
+Tin 65 of 82 8 of 82 2 of 82 8 of 82

-Tungsten 28 of 45 12 of 45 5 of 45 4 of 45
+Tungsten 40 of 46 0 of 46 4 of 46 0 of 46

-Gold 78 of 125 14 of 125 33 of 125 6 of 125
+Gold 93 of 139 7 of 139 11 of 139 36 of 139

-All smelters for Category B, Category C, and Category D products known to source from the Covered Countries, or for which there is a reason to believe may source from the Covered Countries based on business relationships, are recognized as compliant with CFSI Conflict Free Smelter Program's (CFSP) responsible sourcing protocols and, as such, are listed on the CFSI's "compliant" smelter list.
+All smelters for Category B, Category C, and Category D products known to source from the Covered Countries, or for which there is a reason to believe may source from the Covered Countries based on business relationships, are recognized as compliant with CFSI Conflict Free Smelter Program's (CFSP) responsible minerals sourcing protocols and, as such, are listed on the CFSI's "compliant" smelter list.

-46 of the 299 reported smelters for Category B, Category C, and Category D products (15%) were found to be 100% scrap recyclers.
+46 of the 314 reported smelters for Category B, Category C, and Category D products (15%) were found to be 100% scrap recyclers.